ringcentral-tutorials/ringcentral-ai-bot/README.md

 # you can check ngrok status from http://localhost:4040
 ```
 - After started the ngrok server, you can set your ringcentral app's redirect URL to lamda's api gateway url, `https://xxxxxx.ngrok.io/bot-oauth` for bot app, `https://xxxxxx.ngrok.io/user-oauth` for user app, ngrok will proxy the request to your local server.
-- Goto your ringcentral developer site, in bot app's bot page, click `Add to glip`, Then bot Added, time to test it.
+- Goto your ringcentral developer site, in bot app's bot page, click `Add to glip`, do remember the bot name you specified, we will need it in next section.

 ## Test the bot
-- Login to https://glip-app.devtest.ringcentral.com, click bot's name to start the chat, just follow the bot's instructions.
+- Login to https://glip-app.devtest.ringcentral.com, find the bot by searching its name.
+Talk to the bot, follow the its instructions.

 ## Build and Run in production env
 - In local development, by default we use fake data to simulate the voicemail transcript and analysis, in production we use the real thing.